Lakatrazz/BONELAB-Fusion/README.md

 This mod is networked and built around Steam, but the networking system can be swapped out using a Networking Layer.

 ## Modules
 Fusion supports a system called "Modules".
-This allows other code mods to addon and sync their own events in Fusion.
+This allows other code mods to add on and sync their own events in Fusion.
 Fusion also has an SDK for integrating features into Marrow™ SDK items, maps, and more.

 ## Marrow SDK Integration